 Search is big business.
 Google answered 1,200,000,000,000 queries in 2012, while raking in over $10 billion in revenue each quarter.
 Microsoft has had their ups and downs with Bing, but overall revenue for their company hovers around $20 billion each quarter.

-At WebpageFX, we track over 1,000 profiles in Google Analytics.
+At WebpageFX, we work with US search engines every day and track over 1,000 profiles in Google Analytics.
 Combined, these profiles are a massive data set of search information from all over the globe.
-We have search data for over 35,000,000 queries in 2012.
+We have search data for over 35,000,000 queries in 2012 across Google, Bing, and other names in search engine market share.
 Proper analysis of this data reveals the current market share of search engines and the locations where different search engines are popular in the United states.

-According to our research, Google owns nearly 81% of the US search engine market.
-Bing and Yahoo! both hover around 8%.
+According to our research, Google owns nearly 81% of the US search engine market, accounting for the vast majority of search engine usage.
+Bing and Yahoo!, each also a US search engine, both hover around 8%.

-While the Unites States remains mostly unified in their preferred search engine, there are many interesting trends to look at when comparing the search giant to competitors Bing and Yahoo!
+While the Unites States remains mostly unified in their preferred search engine, there are many interesting trends to look at when comparing the search giant to competitors Bing, Yahoo!, and other companies that own a part of the search engine marketshare.
 We crunched the numbers for millions of searches and put together some observations below.

 Overall, Bing owns 8.3724% of the search pie.
+All things considered, Bing search share isn't half bad.
 Bing seems to hold a stronger market share in the northern Great Plains region as well as the Rust Belt.

 Despite being located in Washington, Bing adoption has been slower on the Google-dominated west coast.
-Bing also struggles in the population-dense east coast in states like New York and New Jersey.
+Bing also struggles in the population-dense east coast in states like New York and New Jersey, which is why Bing search marketshare is so low in comparison to Google.

 North Dakota tops the list of states with the highest Bing market share at 14.68%.
 Wyoming, Delaware, Iowa and New Mexico follow as the states that have the highest Bing usage.